 16And moreover I saw this under the sun: in the place of justice, that wickedness was there, and in the place of righteousness, that wickedness was there.

-17I said in my heart, “God will judge the righteous person and the wicked person, for there is a time for every purpose and for every work.”
+17I said in my heart, “God will judge the righteous person and the wicked person, for there is a time of judgment for every purpose and for every deed.”

 18I said in my heart, “As for the children of men, God tests them so that they may see that they themselves are but animals.